elo-enterprises/k8s-tools/README.md

 <p align="center"><a href="img/tui-6.gif"><img width="90%" src="img/tui-6.gif"></a></p>

 With or without the TUI, all output is carefully curated and logged to appropriate output streams, aiming to be readable and human-friendly on stderr, while still remaining machine-friendly for downstream processing on stdout.
-Oh yeah, and help even works:
+Help not only *works,* it also goes beyond mere target-listing to actually include namespace and per-target documentation, rendered via a dockerized version of [charmbracelete/glow](https://github.com/charmbracelet/glow).

 <p align="center"><a href="img/tui-7.gif"><img width="90%" src="img/tui-7.gif"></a></p>

 --------------------------------